oamisan/youtube-updater-for-pi-hole/README.md

 # YouTube updater for Pi-hole

 Quick and dirty script that may help with YouTube ads.
-Run this as root in our Pi-hole and cron it.

 This is not ideal and not as good as running a proper ad blocker in a browser, but for things like AppleTV it seems to work well enough.

-From the script:
-> crappy hack that seems to keep YouTube ads to a minumum.
-> over two hours of Peppa Pig and no ads.
-Taking one for the team...
->
-> hange forceIP to the real IP from an nslookup of a
-> googlevideo hostname so you get something in your
-> geographical region.
-You can find one in your
-> Pi-hole's query logs.
-> They will look something like this:
->  r6---sn-ni5f-tfbl.googlevideo.com
->
-> as root: run this once then run "pihole restartdns"
-> You can cron this for auto-updating of the host file.
+Every time an ad slips through, it seems to add the offending hostname to the hosts file we want to force an IP of our choosing to.

+### Install

+[Do all these as root]

+01 - Download the script to a sane area eg.: /usr/local/bin

+02 - Make it executable. "chmod a+x youtube.update.sh"

+[steps 03-06 ensure you are using a geoip'd IP close to where you are]

+03 - Use the Pi-hole's "Query Log" function and seach for "googlevideo.com".

+04 - Look for a hostname similar to "r6---sn-ni5f-tfbl.googlevideo.com"
+     It won't match the example, but you will know one when you see one.
+     You will likely have many matches, pick one at random.
+     If you don't see any, watch some YouTube! :)

+05 - Perform a name lookup on that hostname you found
+     eg.: "nslookup r6---sn-ni5f-tfbl.googlevideo.com"

+06 - Copy the IPv4 IP address it returns.

+07 - Edit the script, change the forceIP="123.456.789.999" to the real
+     numbers you copied in step 5.

+08 - Save it.

+09 - Execute the script for the first time "./youtube.update.sh"

+10 - Restart Pi-hole DNS "pihole restartdns"

+11 - Automate it to run every minute for constant updates as new things slip
+     through.
+I did mine in cron. "man cron" if you don't know how.

+### Uninstall

+01 - Remove the cron entry you created in Install.11.

+02 - Remove the files the script created:
+     "rm /etc/hosts.youtube /etc/dnsmasq.d/99-youtube.grublets.conf"

+03 - Remove the script from wherever you saved it in Install.01